jshapiro651/project-3/README.md

 ## Research Questions

+- How do we execute a swap on behalf of a user?
+Will that info be stored in the Dapp or in the Contract?
 - Is there a way to use the customer's account to pay gas fees when initiating the trade (vs. the "sender/dapp")?
+- How do we make this completely trustless?
 - TBD (team: add any questions you have here)

 ## Resources